eWaterCycle/era5cli/docs/source/instructions.rst

   --split SPLIT

-                        Split output by years, producing a seperate file for every year instead of merging in one file.
+                        Split output by years, producing a separate file for every year instead of merging in one file.
 D Default is True.